syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Overlapping-check-box-and-images.md

 ---
 layout: post
-title:  Overlapping check box and images | Windows Forms | Syncfusion
+title: Overlapping check box and images in Windows Forms PopupMenu control | Syncfusion
-description: Overlapping of check box and images
+description: Learn about Overlapping check box and images support in Syncfusion Windows Forms PopupMenu control and more details.
 platform: WindowsForms
 control: PopupMenu
 documentation: ug
 ---

-# Overlapping check box and images
+# Overlapping check box and images in Windows Forms PopupMenu

 By default, both checked state and images associated with a bar item are overlapped.
 If the property [`OverlapCheckBoxImageBounds`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.XPMenus.ParentBarItem.html#Syncfusion_Windows_Forms_Tools_XPMenus_ParentBarItem_OverlapCheckBoxImageBounds) of the parent bar item is set to `true`, a border for the image will be drawn to indicate the checked state.
 Or, if the property is set to `false` the check state of the bar item will be drawn separately.
 By default the [`OverlapCheckBoxImageBounds`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.XPMenus.ParentBarItem.html#Syncfusion_Windows_Forms_Tools_XPMenus_ParentBarItem_OverlapCheckBoxImageBounds) property is set as `true`.